TalkTalk broadband routers 2025: What router will I get?

 What is the latest TalkTalk router?

-TalkTalk offers four routers, each of which are coupled with a certain package or packages, so the router you get will depend on the package you choose.
-Those four routers are The TalkTalk Wi-Fi Hub Black, the TalkTalk Wi-Fi Hub, the Amazon eero 6 and the Amazon eero 6 Pro.
+TalkTalk offers three routers, each of which are coupled with a certain package or packages, so the router you get will depend on the package you choose.
+Those three routers are the TalkTalk Wi-Fi Hub, the Amazon eero 6 and the Amazon eero 6 Pro.

 Need help choosing the right deal?